-- Use the accelerator to get to the higher speed.
-Press SET- down.
+Use the accelerator pedal to get to the higher speed.
+Move the thumbwheel down toward SET-.
 Release the control and the accelerator pedal.
-The vehicle will now cruise at the higher speed. - When the accelerator pedal is pressed, ACC will not brake because it is overridden.
-The ACC indicator turns blue on the instrument cluster. - Press and hold RES+ up until the desired set speed appears on the display, then release it.
+The vehicle will now cruise at the higher speed.

+When the accelerator pedal is pressed, ACC will not brake because it is overridden.
+The ACC indicator on the instrument cluster will turn blue.

+• Move the thumbwheel up toward RES+ until the desired set speed appears on the display, then release it.

-- To increase speed in small increments, briefly press RES+.
-For each press, the vehicle speed increases to the next 5 km/h (1 mph) mark on the speedometer. - To increase vehicle speed in larger increments, hold RES+.
-While holding RES+, the vehicle speed increases to the next 5 km/h (5 mph) step, then continues to increase by 5 km/h (5 mph) at a time.
+- To increase vehicle speed in small increments, move the thumbwheel up toward RES+.
+For each press, the vehicle goes 1 km/h (1 mph) faster. - To increase vehicle speed in larger increments, move the thumbwheel up toward RES+ and hold, then release.
+For each press, the vehicle goes 5 km/h (5 mph) faster.